larsks/n1lks.oddbit.com/public_service/baystate_marathon/volunteer-faq.md

 ## Where can I pick up volunteer vests?

-- **Tsongas Circle locations** – The Family Info table should have orange volunteer vests.
+- **Tsongas Circle locations** – The Family Info table should have blue volunteer vests.
 Feel free to bring your own if you have one.
 Please return them to him at the Family Info table when you are clearing from your participation.
 Most of you at the Tsongas Circle area will be winding down